ezwang/pennlabspractical/README.md

 For your convenience, the server uses SQLite by default.
 If you want to use MySQL or PostgreSQL, edit `tasks/settings.py` and add database credentials.

+## Useful Tips for Graders

+This repository is a pretty standard Django project setup.
+The important things you probably want to look at are:

+- tasks/apps/board/models.py - Database Models
+- tasks/apps/board/views/\* - API Endpoint Implementations
+- tasks/static/\* - Frontend
+- tasks/templates/\* - Frontend

 ## API Server

 ### Data Structures